influxdata/docs-v2/content/v2.0/collect-data/scrape-data/scrapable-endpoints.md

 ## Prometheus client libraries
 [Prometheus client libraries](https://prometheus.io/docs/instrumenting/clientlibs/)
 instrument applications for each of their respective languages.
-Application metrics are output to an HTTP/S endpoint from which they can be scraped.
+Application metrics are output to an HTTP(S) endpoint where they can be scraped.

 ##### Helpful links
 [Instrumenting a Go application for Prometheus](https://prometheus.io/docs/guides/go-application/)